Mips2648/docs-translations/README.md

 - Translations are written to `<documents_root>/<target_language>`.
 - Translation memory is stored as JSON, one file per language (`<language>.json`).
 - If no files change, the PR creation step does not create a PR.
+- This workflow does not create a glossary due to the limitation on deepl free account on which only one glossary is allowed.
+So it is assumed that you also use the action `Mips2648/plugins-translations` and that the glossary has been already created by this action.

 ## PR Behavior